 Once you hire a lawyer, you can sit back and focus on recovering from your injuries.
-An attorney can manage all negotiations with the insurance company, collect and organize the evidence to build a cohesive claim, and defend you if the insurer tries to pin the blame for the accident on you.
+A Phenix City drowsy driving attorney can manage all negotiations with the insurance company, collect and organize the evidence to build a cohesive claim, and defend you if the insurer tries to pin the blame for the accident on you.

 You shouldn’t have to suffer financially because of a fatigued driver’s negligence.
-If you were hurt in a collision with a tired driver, get an Alabama drowsy driving attorney from Bence Law Firm, LLC on your side.
+If you were hurt in a collision with a tired driver, get a Phenix City drowsy driving lawyer from Bence Law Firm, LLC on your side.
 You can count on us to fight for the full and fair compensation you deserve.

 We serve clients in Phenix City, Smiths Station, Salem, Auburn, Opelika, Pittsview, Eufaula, Valley, Tuskegee, Troy, and the surrounding communities.
 Contact us today for a free consultation.